-When one master path is changed, it is required to change the related auxiliar path related to it, too.
-This is required in order for master paths to retain their relation with their auxiliar paths.
-This way, automation script are able to know where to retrive translation messages, where to store final output images and where to look for documentation.
-If relation between master paths and auxiliar paths is lost, there is no way for automation scripts to know where to retrive the information required by for task automation.
-The auxiliar paths should never be modified under no reason but to satisfy the relation to their master paths.
-Liberal change of auxiliar paths may suppress the conceptual idea they were initially created for; and certainly, things may stop working the way they should.
+When one parent directory changes, all their related parallel directories need to be changed too.
+This is required in order for parallel directories to retain their relation with the parent directory structure.
+In the other hand, parallel directories should never be modified under no reason but to satisfy the relation to their parent directory structure.
+Liberal change of parallel directories may suppresses the conceptual idea they were initially created for; and certainly, things may stop working the way they should do.